shaharyaransari/ielts-speaking-quiz/readme.md

  3. Quiz List Page and Set Associated Template
  4. A Login Page Using Any Other Plugin

-Once Pages are Ready Go Plugin Settings Page and Associate Pages accordingly.
+Once Pages are Ready Go Plugin Settings
+ - Set All Pages
+ - Add Required API Keys